California Best Places to Retire - A Guide

 Per Capita Income and Home Prices

-In 2012 the California per capita income was $44,980, near the top of all states.
-California cost of living tends to be high.
-Zillow reported that in mid2013 California Value Index of homes was $353,900.
-The 3rd quarter 2013 median selling price of a home in Los Angeles/Long Beach was $345,900; in Sacramento the median selling price was $209,300 (source: NAR).
+In 2015 the median household income was $61,489, near the top of all states.
+California cost of living tends to be very high - it is the 49th out of 50 states.
+Zillow reported that in early 2016 California Value Index of homes was $472,100, more than double that of the entire U.S. The 2nd quarter 2016 median selling price of a home in Los Angeles/Long Beach was $480,000; in Sacramento the median selling price was $323,700 (source: NAR).

-Tax Burden: California's fiscal woes are quite well known.
-The California tax burden is the 6th highest of any state according to the Tax Foundation.
+Tax Burden: At 11%, the California tax burden was the 6th highest of any state in 2012 according to the Tax Foundation.

 Marginal Income Tax Rates.
-Top marginal income tax rate is 9.55%.
-The income tax is very progressive and the 2nd highest of any state.
+Top marginal income tax rate is 13.3%; the lowest is 1%.
+The income tax is very progressive; the top marginal rate is the highest of any state.

 Retirement Income Exemptions.
 Social security benefits are excluded from state income tax in California.

-Sales Tax: Sales tax is 8.25%, also the highest of any state (localities can add another 1.5%).
+Sales Tax: Sales tax is 6.5% and the county adds an additional 1%.
+With local sales taxes, the tax can be as high as 10%, one of the highest of any state (localities can add another 2.5%).

 Estate and/or Inheritance Taxes.
 There is an estate tax.